Dhanvantree

 The National Pension Scheme offers two primary account types:

-The returns on the National Pension Scheme are market-linked and vary based on the performance of the underlying assets.
-Subscribers have the option to choose from various pension funds managed by professional fund managers.
+The returns on the NPS are market-linked and vary based on the performance of the underlying assets.
+Subscribers can choose from various pension funds managed by professional fund managers.

 How to Apply for an NPS Account: